gsiekaniec/LOTUS/README.md

   <img width="350" src="img/merge_step.png">
 </p>

+### Input

-:warning: The configuration file contains the list of genes (1_2_genes.xlsx or 1_2_genes.xlsx from the compare step) for all samples, one file per line (either xlsx or tsv).
+:warning: The configuration file contains the list of genes (1_2_genes.MutatedGenes.tsv or 1_2_genes.MutatedGenes.xlsx from the compare step) for all samples, one file per line (either xlsx or tsv).
 For example:

 ```
-genes_sample1.xlsx
-genes_sample2.tsv
-genes_sample3.tsv
+genes_sample1.MutatedGenes.xlsx
+genes_sample2.MutatedGenes.tsv
+genes_sample3.MutatedGenes.tsv
 ```

+### Output

-Two output files: (1) the file union.tsv|.xlsx contains the list of common genes impacted for all samples.
+Two output files: (1) the file union.MutatedGenes.tsv|.xlsx contains the list of common genes impacted for all samples.
 (2) The upset_plot.svg file which contains the upset plot[^2] indicating the number of common genes between the different sample sets.

 [^2]: [A. Lex, N. Gehlenborg, H. Strobelt, R. Vuillemot and H. Pfister, "UpSet: Visualization of Intersecting Sets," in IEEE Transactions on Visualization and Computer Graphics, vol. 20, no. 12, pp. 1983-1992, 31 Dec.
 2014, doi: 10.1109/TVCG.2014.2346248.](https://ieeexplore.ieee.org/document/6876017)